actions-marketplace-validations/KekeHub_auto-assign-project/README.md

-# Assign Organization Project
+# Auto Assign Project
 [![CI][CI]][CI-status]
 [![GitHub Marketplace][MarketPlace]][MarketPlace-status]
 [![Mergify Status][mergify-status]][mergify]

-A GitHub Action that assignes an issue or a pull requests to a organization project (currently `beta`).
+A GitHub Action that assignes an issue or a pull requests to a organization or user project (currently `beta`).

 ## Usage